Selfies are another way by which we have the opportunity to know one another.

 One of my favorite things about this time of year (the Hajj season), is the vintage photographs that circulated among Hajjis doing their rites.
 Amongst the best are the unforgettable ones of the year Makkah was flooded and Hajjis were swimming and wading around the Kaaba.

-This year there is an especially nice collection of Hajj portraits from 1880 featuring Hajjis from Baghdad to Zanzibar.
+I’ve came across an especially nice collection of Hajj portraits from 1880 featuring Hajjis from Baghdad to Zanzibar.
 Even though I grew up in a fairly culturally diverse environment, it is still fascinating to behold the immense diversity that Hajj attracts – and we can just imagine how impressive the experience is for those who come from more monolithic backgrounds.

 For visual thinkers, like myself, viewing images of the Hajj can intensify our hope and desire to someday make it there ourselves, insha Allah.
 Of course these images of diversity are of men only, as usually there is a lack in these collections of images about women.
 Not recently though, as Hajjis have turned the cameras on themselves, giving us an even greater peek into the not-at-all-private journey of a lifetime.